SNS44/Internship-Dendro/README.md

 # 🌿 DendroClassifier

-This AI-powered application helps students and nature enthusiasts identify and explore tree species based on images, location data, and tree attributes.
+This application helps students and nature enthusiasts identify and explore tree species based on images, location data, and tree attributes.
 Let AI be your personal botanist!

 ---